-Before installing Plug-in for SQL Server, check that the following software is installed and configured on the machine that is to host SQL Server®:
+Before installing Plug-in for SQL Server, check that the following software is installed and configured on the machine that is to host SQL Server:

 - NetVault Backup Server and Client software: At a minimum, the Client version of NetVault Backup software must be installed on the machine configured as the SQL Server. - SQL Server software: The machine must be running a supported version of SQL Server.
-For a list of supported versions, see the Quest NetVault Backup Compatibility Guide, which is available at https://support.quest.com/technical-documents. - i IMPORTANT: Service Pack 2 is a requirement for SQL Server 2005 to run on Windows Server® 2008, both 32-bit and 64-bit.
-For more information, see http://www.microsoft.com/sglserver/2005/en/us/system-requirements.aspx#ws. - SQL Server VSS Writer Services: If you want to implement a VSS backup strategy for SQL Server databases, the SQL Server VSS Writer service must be running.
+For a list of supported versions, see the Quest NetVault Backup Compatibility Guide, which is available at https://support.quest.com/technical-documents. - SQL Server VSS Writer Services: If you want to implement a VSS backup strategy for SQL Server databases on Windows Servers, the SQL Server VSS Writer service must be running.
 The SQL Server VSS Writer is automatically installed.
 However, the service is not set to start automatically.
 To enable VSS backups, use the Windows Services utility.
 Quest recommends that you set the Startup Type for this service to Automatic.